Khaalid-oh/Forex-2.0/README.md

 - Create an account on [etherscan](https://etherscan.io/) then go to [your API keys](https://etherscan.io/myapikey) page and add a new API key there.
 - Create an account on [infura](https://infura.io/dashboard) and create an [ethereum project](https://infura.io/dashboard/ethereum) there.
 This will give you an endpoint url that looks like `https://mainnet.infura.io/v3/some_key`.
 Alternatively, you can also run your own [ethereum rpc server](https://geth.ethereum.org/docs/rpc/server) instead of infura.
 - You can now run the nextjs app this way: `NEXT_PUBLIC_ETHERSCAN_KEY=your_etherscan_key NEXT_PUBLIC_PROVIDER=your_infura_endpoint_url npm run dev`
 - That's it!
 You can now start hacking and submit PRs.
-Some of us are in [discord](http://discord.yearn.finance/) in the #dev channel if you have questions.
+Some of us are in [discord](http://discord.yearn.finance/) in the #dev channel if you have questions